-NMAC is delegated authority to prioritize and direct the use of all team assignments for Complex Incident Management Teams (CIMTs), National Incident Management Organization (NIMO), and Area Command Teams as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons.
-NMAC engagement in IMT management will occur according to direction contained herein.
+NMAC has delegated authority to prioritize and direct the use of all team assignments for Complex, Type 1, Type 2, National Incident Management Organization (NIMO), and Area Command IMTs as necessary to achieve team experience objectives, ensure proficiency, manage fatigue, or for other reasons.

-When situations warrant (determined by NMAC), rationale is required by NMAC for assignment of Complex, NIMO, and Area Command Teams prior to mobilization.
+When situations warrant, rationale is required by NMAC for assignment of Complex, Type 1, Type 2, NIMO, and Area Command Teams prior to mobilization.
+This includes internal assignments.

-To manage fatigue, promote mental health and well-being, and provide opportunities for CIMT members to attend to work and personal responsibilities, all IMTs will have 7 days of unavailability upon return from any assignment geographically or nationally (including preposition) of 7 days or more (exclusive of travel).
-(This applies to the IMT; individuals may have differing agency requirements.)
-During periods of elevated need, there may be a request by NMAC for earlier availability.
-This will be determined and communicated as early as practicable and prior to the start of the team's unavailability period.
-A GA may extend a team's unavailability period for additional rest.
+To manage fatigue, promote mental health and well-being, and provide opportunities for IMT members to attend to work and personal responsibilities, all IMTs will have seven days of unavailability upon return from any assignment (including preposition) of seven days or more (exclusive of travel).
+This includes IMTs on the national rotation as well as IMTs on internal GA rotations.